 Applicants benefit from direct interaction with licensed attorneys, which helps streamline the process and reduce miscommunication.
 The firm’s straightforward approach is especially appealing to those who want the security of legal representation without premium price tags.

-While their profile is newer, their transparency and specialisation make them a strong contender for budget-conscious applicants seeking reliability.
+Their profile is newer, but their transparency and specialised skills make them a strong contender among budget-conscious applicants seeking reliability.

 GFDL Advogados is a respected traditional Portuguese law firm known for its depth of expertise in tax law and private client services.
 Their partner-led model ensures senior-level oversight throughout the process, which is particularly valuable for complex cases involving cross-border tax implications.